Conferences and Online Education

 Outpatient Morning Report (weekly, Tuesday AM at UCD)

-The Primary Care residents attend morning report on Tuesdays and we do an outpatient morning report, concentrating on educational cases from clinic, to allow focused discussion on common outpatient problems.
+The Primary Care and TEACH residents attend morning report on Tuesdays and we do an outpatient morning report, concentrating on educational cases from clinic, to allow focused discussion on common outpatient problems.

 General Medicine Pre-Clinic Huddle (weekly)